nxPublic/outcast/README.md

 * Posts a embed to a channel everytime a developer posts in the forum with details.
 * Posts a embed when a official forum link is posted from the Grim Dawn or Farthest Frontier forum.
 Incuding removing the link if its only a link without additional context in the message.
 * <img src="./thunk.png" width="16" height="16"> ThinkMatics™
+* Various specific chat commands explained on the website.

 # Planned